For businesses transporting goods around the world, TT Club provides the transport and logistics cover you need.

 Tailored insurance for airfreight terminals, bulk handling terminals, storage depots and warehouses and marine and river terminals.

 Cargo insurance for small to medium-sized shippers of cargo internationally by all modes of transport.

-TT Club container insurance for ship operators offers a comprehensive package of liability and equipment cover to ship owners, charterers and combined transport operators in deep sea, short sea and river trades.
+TT Club container insurance for ship operators offers a comprehensive package of liability and equipment cover to ship owners, charterers and combined transport operators.

-Tailor-made insurance cover for airfreight companies, freight forwarders, road hauliers, tank and container operators and NVOCs
+Transport & Logistics insurance, is tailor-made insurance cover for airfreight companies, freight forwarders, road hauliers, tank and container operators and NVOCs.

 The TT Club has launched a new online services platform to enhance online services and data access for Members and their brokers.